 Mission and History

-The Museum of New Mexico Foundation supports the Museum of New Mexico system through fund development for exhibitions and education programs, financial management and advocacy.
+The Museum of New Mexico Foundation supports the Museum of New Mexico system through fund development for exhibitions and education programs, financial management, retail, licensing and advocacy.

 The Foundation serves these New Mexico Department of Cultural Affairs institutions: